MOP-DB Help

 Histories contain data like location, date purchased, and date planted or potted.

-To delete a history open it for editing and hit the Delete button.
+To delete a history open it for editing and press the Delete button.

 Note that photos are attached to a plant rather than a history, if you want to associate a photo with a history you could edit the photo's caption adding the name of the history or some other information as a reminder.